js3000000/head-md-oracle-of-suits/code/2025-10-28/puzzle/readme.md

-## Just a puzzle
+## 1 piece puzzle
-Demo that show how to make a game where you have to finish a puzzle
+Demo that test how to complete a puzzle using the tip of the index as a mouse.